DESIGN COLLABORATION: AGILE & CROSS-FUNCTIONAL TEAMS

 We kept the design changes as small as we could to deliver the impact and therefore decided to code a prototype that we could push live to test in the lab.

-USER TESTING FINDINGS
+USER INSIGHTS FROM TESTING

 INSIGHT 1

-INSIGHT 2
+INSIGHT 2 (CONFIRMED):

-CONFIRMED: Most user’s were unaware that being rejected would likely negatively impact their credit score.
+Users were unaware that being rejected would likely negatively impact their credit score.

 INSIGHT 3